Water Quality Updates

 Water will continue to meet all regulatory standards

-The changes below will likely affect Stanford approximately 24 hours after the date noted below (average travel time from East Bay facilities to Stanford).
+The table below shows expected water quality, the changes below will affect Stanford approximately 24 hours after the date noted (average travel time from East Bay facilities to Stanford).

 Expected Water Quality